Do you often have to start the day with a feeble shower?

 3. Check The Main Shut-Off Valve

-The main shut-off valve of your home controls the water flow throughout the plumbing system.
-So, if the valve closes partially after someone mistakenly bumps it, the water flow throughout the house will suddenly drop.
+Your home’s main shut-off valve controls the water flow throughout the plumbing system.
+If the valve closes partially after someone mistakenly bumps it, the water flow throughout the house will suddenly drop.

 After you’ve found the valve, check whether the handle is entirely parallel to the pipe where it’s fixed.
 If the handle is not appropriately aligned, you may face a decreased water flow running through your home’s appliances and faucets.